patrickhoward-data/IceCubed_KKUPFL/README.md

 Data Representation in Database
 Data is stored in a SQL Server table named _skaters_2023 with the following columns: The original table came from HockeyRference.com.
 I made a custom table using the POINTS column to filter.
 I imported that table into SQL Server.
 I used a couple of SELECT statement to refine the table.
 I filtered on TOI to the league average and it cut the table from over 900 row to 487.
-From there we used SQL satements to add the ICECubed column and provided the proper calculation.
+We used SQL satements to add the ICECubed column and provided the proper calculation.
 The final result is listed as a CSV file.
 Ice^3_results_KKUPFL

 •	Player: Name of the player.
 •	TOI: Time On Ice in minutes.